 SECTION 1 – OFFICERS

 The Officers of the Coalition shall be a President, a Vice-President, a Secretary, a Treasurer and such other Officers as may from time to time be deemed advisable by the Board of Directors.
-Only designated representatives of Associate Members in good standing may serve in officer positions.
+Only designated representatives of Patient Advocacy Groups in good standing may serve in officer positions.
 Any two or more offices may be held by the same individual, except for the office of President.
-No more than one Officer may have been designated by any Associate Member at any given time.
+No more than one Officer may have been designated by any Patient Advocacy Group r at any given time.

 SECTION 2 – TERM OF OFFICE